Bash is a shell. Shells are computer programs that do a few different things:

 Historically a terminal was hardware.
 The terminal originates in the mainframe era of computing.
 Terminals could connect to other computers - you could run programs on a central computer from your terminal.

 Today terminals are often software - using terminal emulator programs on a computer.
-These software terminals can also be used to connect to other computers.

 Popular terminal emulators include: